nabstractio/NabstractNetworkAccessConnector/README.md

 # ServiceApiConnector
-This repository used for creating service API connector
+This repository is used for creating service API connector (Nabstract Network Access Connector)